CENTRE FOR CIVIC EDUCATION

 - To promote accountability, transparency and responsiveness among political leaders and in the public sector

-- To encourage and promote participation of citizens especially of women and other marginalized or vulnerable groups in the political process
+- To encourage and promote the participation of citizens especially of women and other marginalized or vulnerable groups in the political process

 - To assist in capacity building for member organizations